 There is, however, one important exception to this general rule: acts of kindness and charity are meant to be spontaneous, stemming from one's deep love for his fellow man.
 Hence, the Maharal explains that we do not pronounce a blessing before fulfilling a "mitzva bein adam le-chavero" (interpersonal mitzva) because this would defeat the purpose of the mitzva.
-Imagine if before giving charity, the donor insisted on dipping himself in the mikve, putting on his gartel and saying both "Hineni muchan u-mezuman" and a berakha; in the meantime, the pauper might drop dead!
-Furthermore, this would be treating the pauper as an object through which we fulfill a mitzva, not as a brother for whom we instinctively care.
+Imagine if before giving charity, the donor insisted on dipping himself in the mikveh, putting on his "gartel" and saying both "Hineni muchan u-mezuman" and a berakha; in the meantime, the pauper might drop dead!
+Furthermore, this would be treating the pauper as an object through which we fulfill a mitzva, not as a brother whom we instinctively care for.

 Undoubtedly, spontaneity has its place in Judaism, but in general, the rule is always to ensure careful preparation.
 This message is especially relevant to Purim.
 Amalek represents the secular view that all history is mere chance and essentially meaningless.
 In contrast to that world-view, we maintain that God acts within history, and we must behave accordingly.
 We must act only after careful thought; only then will we truly succeed in maximizing our spiritual potential.

-Thus, Judaism does leave room for spontaneity, but specifically on Purim, after an entire year of preparation for this moment.
-If one properly prepares oneself for Purim, then one can go into Purim with simple and spontaneous joy.
+Thus, Judaism does leave room for spontaneity, but specifically on Purim, AFTER an entire year of preparation for this moment.
+If one properly prepares himself for Purim, then he can go into Purim with simple and spontaneous joy.
 Otherwise, without proper preparation, one cannot allow the spontaneity to burst forth, as one has no idea where such spontaneity will lead.